Unpaid invoices and demands for payment – this is what you need to do

-Have you received a payment reminder or demand for payment from AXA?
-Would you like to apply for a payment deferral or for payment in installments?
+You've received a payment request or demand for payment from AXA and would like to apply for a payment deferral or payment in installments.
+What’s the best way to proceed?
+What are the consequences and costs for you?
 You can find answers to these and other questions on this page.

 Life doesn't always go to plan: a payment deferral gives you more time to settle your invoice.
 However, applying for a payment deferral or payment in installments involves extra costs.